techidaily/site-unlock-android/source/_posts/in-2024-how-to-lock-apps-on-honor-magic5-ultimate-to-protect-your-individual-information-by-drfone-android.md

 ![lock app on android](https://images.wondershare.com/drfone/others/android-lock-apps-13.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/XVsiIO7hWOc?si=UvWnqxaI_yHwEr74" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Having the ability to lock your Apps is an easy way to keep information out of the limelight.
 It also allows you to take full control of your device.
 Try it, it might just be freeing as opposed to locking your entire device.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qbuund2HKOQ?si=NaGHqIrx8hSL7gWV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Mastering Android Device Manager: The Ultimate Guide to Unlocking Your Honor Magic5 Ultimate Device